-The best app marketers will pursue a comprehensive, well-rounded app marketing strategy that includes pre-launch work and post-launch work.
+The best app marketers will pursue a comprehensive, well-rounded app marketing strategy that includes both pre-launch and post-launch work.
 The best strategies will include organic and paid app marketing channels.

 Here’s the complete guide to app marketing that every app owner needs to follow.